 I guess because of my higher visibility (uniform and height) we got identified easier than the other ‘invisible teams’ and were asked to help more often.

 To see how SJA is working is always very interesting and I think some of their practices could be used in Germany as well.

-Liz Hudson hosted me again, she is a such a warm person and she, her dogs and her sons are like a second family for me.
+Liz Hudson hosted me again, she is such a warm person and she, her dogs and her sons are like a second family to me.
 I enjoyed the hospitality.”